LwMQ Hashing, CRC, HMAC, and Key APIs

 HMAC Functions

 The encryption and hashing algorithms used to compute HMACs in LwMQ are meant to be fast as their primary design goal.
-The cipher used is a weakened (low round count) version of an otherwise secure algorithm tuned for excellent performance on modern processors.
+The cipher used is a weakened (lower round count) version of an otherwise secure algorithm tuned for excellent performance on modern processors.

-The intent is to provide a way for security architects to include message authentication codes in their LwMQ messaging payload with reasonabe impact on performance, knowing the data links are supposed to be relatively secure within the realms of applicability of LwMQ.
+The intent is to provide a way for security architects to include hash-based message authentication codes (HMAC) in their LwMQ messaging payload with reasonabe impact on performance, knowing the data links are supposed to be relatively secure within the realms of applicability of LwMQ.

-One-shot HMAC Functions
+Fast One-shot HMAC Functions

-THis set of functions is meant for cases where only a few HMACs need to be computed or verified, and the caller does not mind paying the cost of key setup every time.
-This simplicity comes at some preformance cost.
+This set of functions is meant for cases where only a few HMACs need to be computed or verified, and the caller does not mind paying the cost of key setup every time.

 LMQAPI